max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 -

-global.isSnapCamera(deviceCameraTexture [Asset.Texture]) : bool
+global.isSnapCamera() : bool
 	Returns true if lens is running in Snap Camera.
-Takes the Device Camera Texture as its input.

 -